 “The diversity of work ranges from the visual narrative to the simple contemplative beauty of quiet landscapes and to portraits that tell a story deep within the eyes of their subject.
 The selected portfolios all have different approaches to the unifying theme of black and white photography.
 Using film or digital photography, deep blacks or light grays, each photographer showcases a unique point of view.” — Sandrin Hermand-Grisel, Founder and Editor, All About Photo

-The timelessness of black and white photography was the prefect way to express the images in my series Mourning in the Tremé.
+The timelessness of black and white photography was the prefect way to express the mood and experience of a second line jazz funeral procession that is part mourning and part celebration.
 The history of the Tremé neighborhood in New Orleans weaves through some of the most historic events in American history.
 It is one of oldest African American neighborhoods in the U.S. and home to Congo Square, an area where enslaved Africans were allowed to congregate on Sundays to play music and sell goods.
-The Tremé is the birthplace of jazz and is considered the most culturally influential neighborhood in New Orleans.
-Famous musicians born in the Tremé include Louis Armstrong, Buddy Bolden, Sidney Bechet, Kermit Ruffins, and Troy “Trombone Shorty” among many others.
-The Tremé is also the birthplace of anti-segregation activist Homer Adolph Plessy, who was the famous plaintiff in the landmark Supreme Court case Plessy v.
-Ferguson.
-The Court’s ruling upheld the constitutionality of racial segregation under the “separate but equal” doctrine.

-Other recognition for the AAP award winning image Man With Cigar
+Other recognition for the award winning image Man With Cigar

 The image Man With Cigar from this series was also published in the British Journal of Photography’s 2020 Portrait of Humanity Book Vol. 2.
 Press coverage for the 200 images shortlisted include: